 3. Merge Duplicate Records

 Merge multiple records with duplicate data to get a single complete record is the way to clean up data.
 For instance, the first record may contain first name, last name and email address but missing a phone number while the second record may contain the same first name and last name with additional details on phone numbers.
 In this case, merging the records—rather than deleting them—will be a better solution.

-Data plan sets data standard.
-It help increase your data quality by maintaining and enforcing style, format, and naming conventions of short forms, titles, designations, address, company names etc. to maintain consistency of data across the organization.
+The data plan sets data standards.
+It helps increase your data quality by maintaining and enforcing style, format, and naming conventions of short forms, titles, designations, addresses, company names, etc. to maintain consistency of data across the organization.

 As information is coming from various sources to the CRM database, you must be able to maintain its cleanliness.

 You can do this by restricting access to your database by defining roles and allowing only authorized access to manipulate and update data.

 Your CRM has to be scaled up as per the growth of your business or some new business requirements, therefore, a CRM data plan needs to be redesigned as well to ensure your CRM stays clean.

 Training your CRM users on the data quality practices.
 This is a logical move that should be done in order to see the maximum result of your data plan.